saumgarg0402/location-picker/README.md

 # Location Picker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple app to display a list of locations based on user entry.

-The app has been hosted at [Location Pikcer](https://saumgarg0402.github.io/location-picker/)
+The app has been hosted at [Location Picker](https://saumgarg0402.github.io/location-picker/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Functionalities available
 - Enter alpha numeric characters to start searching for location